EdgeFirstAI/documentation/docs/datasets/tutorials/annotations/automatic.md

     ![Zip/Arrow Import Snapshot](../../assets/zip-arrow-files-import.jpg){ align=center }
     <figcaption>Zip/Arrow Import Snapshot</figcaption>
     </figure>

+    !!! warning "Uniform Names"
+        The name of corresponding Zip and Arrow files must be same.

+    !!! info "Zip/Arrow File pairs"
+        The upload must come into Zip and Arrow file pairs.
+        If there are multiple Zip and Arrow pairs, then each pair will become a sequence.

 A snapshot can be created from one of the three ways as described above: *Create from Existing Dataset*, *Upload from MCAP File*, *Upload from Zip/Arrow File*.
 The next section will show how to restore these created snapshots for auto-annotations.